ArielHorwitz/botroyale/docs/guides/install.md

 This essentially installs the project itself as a library in the project's environment.
 The `.` represents the path to the current directory (we run the command from within the project directory).
 We install it as `editable` so that local changes to our code may reflect on the installed library.
 The `dev` extras are extra library requirements that core developers use such as for code formatting and linting, building the documentation, etc.

-You should now have access to the developer options in the [CLI utilities](ui/cli.html#developer-options), which include tests.
+You now have access to the developer options [in the command line](ui/cli.html#developer-options), which include tests.